MicrosoftDocs/Devices-docs/surface-hub/surface-hub-start-menu.md

 ### Modify default Start menu

-Customize the Start menu by modifying the XML that renders tiles displaying the various apps.
+Customize the Start menu by modifying the **Start:Tile** elements of the XML.
 Surface Hub supports a maximum of 12 tiles.
+Do not adjust the default width: **GroupCellWidth="8"**.

 This example adds the following [Progressive Web Apps](install-pwa-surface-hub.md) to the default XML layout.
 See [Appendix A](#appendix-a-surface-hub-start-menu-modified-for-progressive-web-apps) for the modified Start layout XML file containing these PWAs.